 Great Huffington Post article about one volunteer's perspective on what Peace Corps volunteerism is: http://www.huffingtonpost.com/ross-szabo/volunteering-peace-corps_b_1610215.html

-Shannon Daniels, MI student in Forest Ecosystems and Society, and her husband Kail are now in the process of COSing (close of service): in other words, they're almost done with their Peace Corps Service!
-COS is a very emotional time for Peace Corps Volunteers, as it is a life transition just as significant as leaving for the Peace Corps at beginning of service-- "readjustment" to another culture (US), and "wearing new lenses" while do so.
+Shannon Daniels (seen here with her RPCV husband, Kail), MI student in Forest Ecosystems and Society, is back at school and working to complete her Master of Forestry degree program.Close-of-service, COS, is a very emotional time for Peace Corps Volunteers, as it is a life transition just as significant as leaving for the Peace Corps at beginning of service-- "readjustment" to another culture (US), and "wearing new lenses" while do so.
 Their blog captures the celebratory intensity of the moment: http://peacecorpsperu.wordpress.com/2013/09/19/close-of-service-cos/.

 A US Peace Corps web-streamed recruiting video for PCMI can be viewed on-line.
 It is on the MI page of the Peace Corps website: www.peacecorps.gov/masters

-A student accepted into the OSU Graduate School and as a graduate student in forestry or applied economics can choose a program that ties in with Peace Corps service in the forestry/natural resources sector.
-Here at OSU an MI student can pursue a degree in Applied Economics, Forest Ecosystems & Society, Sustainable Forest Management, and Wood Science, and your graduate degree program will be coordinated with your 27 months of Peace Corps service.
+A student accepted into the OSU Graduate School and as a graduate student into one of the above-mentioned academic programs can choose to be a "PCMI Candidate".
+As a PCMI candidate your graduate degree program will be coordinated with your 27 months of Peace Corps service.

-The coursework prepares you to be the high-caliber professional expected of OSU College of Forestry students... but with a twist.
+The on-campus coursework prepares you to be the high-caliber professional expected of OSU College of Forestry students... but with a twist.
 Some courses can prepare you for Peace Corps / international work.
+You'll be a better Peace Corps volunteer, too, as a result!

-Depending on the program, students earn either a Master of Science or a Master of Forestry with an emphasis in the track of their choice.
+Depending on the program, students earn either a Master of Science or a non-thesis degree (like MF-- Master of Forestry) with an area of concentration/focus/option that you and your major professor agree upon.
 Degree emphases are described here for the College of Forestry and here for Applied Economics.